HeatherFryling/FishNoFishForAll/README.md

 # FishNoFishRepo

 This is the example code for the FishNoFish dataset for comparison of JPEG, linear TIFF, and log EXR images.
+This project explores differential performance in a small CNN given the same data in sRGB JPEG, linear TIFF, and log EXR format.

 ## Paper: Log RGB Images Provide Invariance to Intensity and Color Balance Variation for Convolutional Networks
 https://papers.bmvc2023.org/0635.pdf